teodorlu/lemex.experimental/README.md

-# `lemex.experimental`: A toolkit for building your own little memex with Babashka and Pandoc
+# `lemex.experimental`: A toolkit for building your own little memex with Babashka

 Stability: experimental.